RCN Member Support Services

 What to expect

 We offer free, confidential advice, guidance, representation and support to help you so that you, in turn, may best serve your patients.
 We work closely with our colleagues in regional offices and legal services to ensure that our members are as fully supported as possible at times of adversity.

 We have comprehensive factsheets which contain guidance that may answer the questions you have about your situation.
 We recommend you visit these pages before contacting the service.

 You have the right to receive our support, guidance or representation, regardless of:

-- your race, colour, religion, ethnic or national origins, sex, creed, or sexual orientation
+- your race, colour, religion, ethnic or national origins, sex, creed, or sexual orientation or any disability.

 - any complaint you have previously made about the RCN itself.